adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #comm "Reason for call": Add "subject" to phone calls, like for email. => tells concisely to the callee why I'd like to talk to him, so that he can decide to take the call or not
+- <span class="hashtag">#comm</span> "Reason for call": Add "subject" to phone calls, like for email. => tells concisely to the callee why I'd like to talk to him, so that he can decide to take the call or not
   <span id="1866183979" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"